 You may feel slight pressure when the doctor inserts the catheter, but no serious discomfort.

-You will not feel the catheter in your artery or vein, nor will there be any pain during acquisition of the ultrasound images.
+You will not feel the catheter in your artery or vein, nor will there be any pain during ultrasound scanning.

-You may need to lie flat on your back for a few hours after the test with pressure applied to the catheter insertion site in your groin to prevent bleeding.
-In some cases, your physician may use a device that seals the small hole in the artery, called a "closure device," which will allow you to move around sooner.
+You may need to lie flat on your back for a few hours after the test and apply pressure to the catheter insertion site to prevent bleeding.
+In some cases, your doctor may use a “closure device” to seal the small hole in the artery.
+This will allow you to move around sooner.

-For several hours, your catheter site will be checked for bleeding or swelling and your blood pressure and heart rate will be monitored.
+For several hours, the doctor or nurse will check your catheter site for bleeding or swelling and monitor your blood pressure and heart rate.